rfordatascience/tidytuesday/data/2024/2024-02-13/readme.md

 The NRF has continued to collect data.
 The data for this week is from 2010 to 2022, as organized by Suraj Das for a Kaggle dataset.
 In the historical surveys gender was collected as only 'Men' and 'Women', which does not accurately include all genders.

-For some extra Valentine's Day inspiration, or to add to your Valentine's Day plots, you can try out Romain François' [Valentine's R package](https://tada.science/posts/2024-02-14-roses-are-red/) to generate Roses are Red, ... poems about packages using ChatGPT.
-Install it with `pak::pak("tadascience/valentine")`.
+If you're looking for other Valentine's Day type datasets, check out previous datasets on [chocolate](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-01-18) or [board games](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-01-25) (a good Valentine's Day activity!).

 ## The Data